 Before vaccination, the pediatrician examines the child, measures body temperature, and in some cases refers to urine and blood tests.
 Also, according to the indication of a pediatrician, children with allergies take antihistamines 3 days before vaccination.

-Why is vaccination dangerous for children?
+Why is vaccination dangerous for children and adults?

 Vaccinations are absolutely safe, both from a single pathogen (polio) and complex (DPT).
 However, local reaction is often observed in the form of redness and induration of the skin, the body temperature may rise, and weakness or overexcitement may occur.